aibor/virtrun/README.md

 The kernel must be compiled to work with some support for working in QEMU.
 Especially some kind of serial console or virtual console must be present.
-All of this must be compiled into the kernel directly, ass there is no way to load kernel modules, unless your given binary does that.
+All of this must be compiled into the kernel directly.
+Additional modules can be loaded for functionality required bu the binary itself.

 The absolute path to the kernel must be given by flag `-kernel`.
 Make sure the kernel matches the architecture of your binaries and the QEMU binary.